veltrix0711/Sammy-s-Survival/Docs/REFERENCE.md

 This section is the single source of truth for project alignment.
 All major changes must update this overview.

 ## Vision & Pillars
-- Tactile, low-poly survival; dig/place terrain; everything interactable.
+- Tactile, low-poly survival (3D) for PC; everything interactable.
+Voxels deferred to targeted areas later.
 - Craft-anywhere with real-world logic (no blueprint unlocks).
 Knowledge from books/notes/hard drives for advanced recipes; basics are common sense (knife cuts, tape/glue/screws/bolts attach, grinder/hacksaw cut, oil+rag clean).
 - Finite economy: every item is unique (1-of-1) and never respawns; totals only change via crafting/disassembly or destruction.
 - NPC survivors are unique individuals with goals/lifestyles (base-builder, van nomad, loner, small groups).
 They trade/run/fight contextually and live by the same rules as the player.